(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 Sidewalks belong to the city.
 So because they are public property, you should be able to metal detect the grass strips (between the sidewalk and the curb) without asking for a permission.

 However, there are certain things that you should keep in mind.
-Every city has its own laws considering sidewalks.
+The rules differ from one city to another.

 In some cities, the homeowner is responsible for the sidewalk maintenance and repairs.
 In others, cities have to take care of that.
 And in some cases, they both share the responsibility.